 So, Telltale mechanics?
 Check.
 Emotional and difficult choices?
 Check.
 Best Walking Dead season so far?
 That’s much harder to answer.
 To delve into the specifics of the plot would be unnecessary and spoiler-ific, but of course any previous experience of the series will steer your mind in the right direction.
 The only reveal I will share – and possibly the most disappointing element of the game – is that you are no longer in control of Clementine in the main story.
 This time it’s Javier Carlos, a disgraced baseball player who’s current zombie-filled plight is as difficult as his family history.

 Despite the lead character change once again, the game’s success still revolves around what decisions are made.
 Moreover, it can be replayed to enact the alternatives if so desired.
 There are moments that feel too cliched however, or forcing shock value upon you.

-On the whole Telltale’s formula is more hit than miss; the final chapter has a number of loose ends that tie up really well, leaving a sensation of hope that was missing from the end of the first 2 seasons.
-It also leaves off with a lot of potential storylines for future seasons.
-I did however find some of the new relationships hard to buy into, with a reliance on flashbacks to mould the character you want.
+On the whole though Telltale’s formula is more hit than miss; the final chapter has a number of loose ends that tie up really well, leaving a sensation of hope that was missing from the end of the first 2 seasons.
+It also leaves off with a lot of potential story-lines for potential future seasons.
+I did find some of the new relationships hard to buy into, with a reliance on flashbacks to mold the character you want.
 There are mixed emotions to the more abrupt deaths that occur.
 A simple “oh, they’re dead” is as much emotion as can be spared for certain characters, with little time for reflection.